ChilliCream/graphql-platform/src/HotChocolate/Core/src/Lodash/README.md

 directive @map(key: String!) repeatable on QUERY | MUTATION | SUBSCRIPTION | FIELD
 ```

-`@map` can be applied to objects or list of objects of any depth.
+:: *@map* can be applied to objects or list of objects of any depth.
-If `@map` is applied on an object, it pulls the field `key` up.
+If *@map* is applied on an object, it pulls the field `key` up.
-If `@map` is applied on a list, the algorithm is applied for each element of this list.
+If *@map* is applied on a list, the algorithm is applied for each element of this list.

 Given the following data: